19bufordcarl/CarlRPG/Myth & Shadow/Items and Gear/Gear/50 Coins/Iron Chain — 10 feet.md

 # Iron Chain — 10 Feet

 10 feet of iron chains.
-Can hold up to ten people in plate armor.
+Can hold up to 10 [Humanoids](../../../Resources%20for%20GMs/Creatures/Creature%20Types/Humanoid.md) in plate armor.

 | Quantity of Item |  Slots | Price |
 | ---------------- | ------ | ----- |